 5. Video is even more important.

 Mobile video traffic accounts for nearly 60 percent of total mobile data.
-30-second long App Preview videos are powerful instigators of user interest as they will bring the app closer to your audience by providing them with greater visual insights.
+Read our guides on great facebook video ad examples – 30-second long App Preview videos are powerful instigators of user interest as they will bring the app closer to your audience by providing them with greater visual insights.

 6. Select the right app category.

 Go for the category that best describes your app.
+Having a great mobile marketing agency can help you select the best one for your app.
 If there is more than one, choose the one with fewer competitors.
 Don’t put the wrong category as such mistake can affect the app review process and mess up your overall rankings.